polterguy/polterguy.github.io/documentation/magic.lambda.mime/index.md

 # Magic Lambda MIME

-Magic Lambda MIME give you the ability to parse and create MIME messages from Hyperlambda.
+Magic Lambda MIME gives you the ability to parse and create MIME messages from Hyperlambda.
-It contains the following slots.
+The project contains the following slots.

 * __[mime.parse]__ - Parses a MIME message, and returns it as a lambda object
 * __[.mime.parse]__ - Parses a native MimeEntity for you, and returns it as a lambda object (not for usage directly from Hyperlambda code)
 * __[mime.create]__ - Creates a MIME message for you, and returns the entire message as text, being the MIME entity
 * __[.mime.create]__ - Creates a MIME message for you, and returns it as a native MimeEntity object (not for usage directly from Hyperlambda code)
-* __[pgp.keys.private.import]__ - Imports an ASCII armored private PGP key bundle, in addition to any public keys found in the bundle
-* __[pgp.keys.public.import]__ - Imports an ASCII armored public PGP key bundle

-**Notice** - The PGP related slots above are currently in BETA implementation, and their API might change in a future version of Magic.

 ## Parsing MIME messages